ChrstphrHll/npc_gen/students/Yorala Tiatha.md

 ---
 ### Description
 - 5th year Triton Monk in Jettenia
-- curly pink hair that's parted to the left, Deep Blue eyes, and Emerald Green skin
+- short wavy grey hair that's plain, Deep Blue eyes, and Emerald Green skin
 - Is Educated and False, and has Excitement as their ideal

 ### Organizations